Adamkadaban/howtowincptc/src/README.md

 1. Giving a [presentation](presentations/README.md) (if you attend finals)

 Every year, a new theme is chosen along with a fictional organization that will be pentested.

+If you'd like to hear about CPTC from other people, check out the [blogs](blogs/README.md) page!